Senate rejects rival Dem, GOP plans for ending the shutdown

 In an embarrassment to Trump that could weaken his position whenever negotiations get serious, the Democratic proposal got one more vote than the GOP plan.
 There were six Republican defectors, including freshman Sen. Mitt Romney, R-Utah, who's clashed periodically with the president.

+"We're talking," Schumer told reporters, one of the most encouraging statements either side has made since the shutdown began Dec.
+22.

+At the White House, spokeswoman Sarah Huckabee Sanders said Trump would consider signing a short-term bill "only if it includes a down payment on the wall."

-There were faint signs that lawmakers on both sides were looking for ways to resolve their vitriolic stalemate.
-But Thursday was mostly a day for both parties, in conflicting ways, to show sympathy for unpaid federal workers while yielding no ground in their fight over Trump's demand to build a border wall with Mexico.
+For most of Thursday, both parties in conflicting ways to showed their sympathy for unpaid federal workers while yielding no ground in their fight over Trump's demand to build a border wall with Mexico.

 The Senate first rejected a Republican plan reopening government through September and giving Trump the $5.7 billion he's demanded for building segments of that wall, a project that he'd long promised Mexico would finance.
 The 51-47 vote for the measure fell nine shy of the 60 votes needed to succeed.